21 Apr Carbon Tax and Natural Gas Prices

 In making the calculations, Robin started with the variable charges for a cubic metre of natural gas in Ontario, using an Enbridge Gas bill as his starting point.
 He found that today’s cost, 31¢/m3, will escalate to 56¢/m3 by 2030.

 “It’s almost doubling!”
 Robin explains.
 “We expect this chart will have some point of impact in the municipal decision-making process.”

 For many indoor ice arenas, natural gas is the fuel used to heat water, used for the canteen, for showers — and for maintaining the ice.
 The REALice system reduces the need for hot water floods, acting like hot water but without the water heating expense.
-It will reduce your natural gas spend by 79% or more — and reduce your electric spend by around 10%.
+It will reduce your natural gas cost by 79% or more — and reduce electricity cost by around 10%.
 All this with a maintenance-free system with an expected life of 25 years.

 If you’d like to reduce your energy costs, your CO2 emissions — and still provide a high-quality ice surface for your user groups, contact us.
 And if you’re looking for low-cost financing solutions, contact Robin at +1-613-612-6821.